asheroto/Terminal-Portable/README.md

 **Common reasons to modify:**
 - To adjust the default configuration located in `defaults.json`
 - To include extra files/scripts
+- To create your own portable using a different version

 **Prerequisites:**
 - You must have [WinRAR](https://www.rarlab.com/) installed (other archive utilities won't work because it's a WinRAR self-extracting archive)
-- Optional: Enable file name extensions in Windows
+- Enable file name extensions in Windows

 **Modifying files/folders:**
 - Right-click `wtp.exe` and click `Extract to "wtp\"`